-Lomilomi is a unique massage style, with its origins in Hawaiian traditions of healing, community, and spirituality.
+Hawaiian traditions of healing, community, and spirituality birthed the unique massage style called Lomilomi.
 Originally known only in Hawaii, Lomilomi is now available worldwide.
 How does Lomilomi differ from other massage styles, and is it right for you?

-When Captain James Cook “discovered” Hawaii in 1778 , he and his crew found a welcoming people, living in paradise.
-The genial relationship between Cook and the Hawaiians ended quickly, though, as the Europeans moved to exploit the people.
-Over time, American missionaries and others came to the beautiful Hawaiian islands, and began to suppress the traditions of the indigenous people, in favor of Christian traditions.
-The spiritual and healing arts, including Lomilomi, were driven underground, preserved only by oral tradition.
+When Captain James Cook “discovered” Hawaii in 1778 , he found a welcoming people living in paradise.
+The genial relationship between Cook and the Hawaiians ended as the Europeans began to exploit the people.
+Over time, American missionaries and others came to the beautiful Hawaiian islands.
+They tried to suppress local traditions, in favor of Christian traditions.
+They drove the spiritual and healing arts underground.
+These traditions survived only by oral tradition.

-Today, we are thankful that Hawaiian Kahunas (masters of their art) maintained the practice, mostly in secret.
+We are thankful that Hawaiian Kahunas (masters of their art) maintained the practice of Lomilomi in secret.
 In the early 1970’s “Auntie Margaret” (Margaret Kalehuamakanoelu’ulu’uonäpali Machado) became one of the first to teach Lomilomi to non-Hawaiians .

 How is Lomilomi Massage Different?